tracelink/code-samples/authentication.md

 ![Postman Token](images/postman_token.png)

-3. Use the json below as the payload body.
+3. Click the **Body** tab and use the JSON below.
 Do not replace any values, including the ownerID.
+Ensure **raw** and JSON are selected.

 ```json
 {